JuanBast/JFB-virtualmind/README.md

 # JFB-virtualmind
 This is a test for a work interview.

+# Requirements
+Nodejs and MySQL must to be installed.

-Steps to configure the project.
+# Steps to configure the project.

 1- Run "server/src/database/jfb_virtualmind.sql" file to generate the MySQL database.